The Strange Vice of Mrs. Wardh

-The Strange Vice of Mrs. Wardh (Lo strano vizio della Signora Wardh) is a 1971 giallo film directed by Sergio Martino, and starring George Hilton, Edwige Fenech, Cristina Airoldi, Manuel Gil, Carlo Alighiero, Ivan Rassimov and Alberto de Mendoza.
-Its plot follows the wife of a diplomat who finds herself being stalked by her former abusive lover in Vienna.
+The Strange Vice of Mrs. Wardh (Lo strano vizio della Signora Wardh, La perversa señora Ward) is a 1971 giallo film directed by Sergio Martino, and starring George Hilton, Edwige Fenech, Cristina Airoldi, Manuel Gil, Carlo Alighiero, Ivan Rassimov, and Alberto de Mendoza.
+Fenech plays an American expatriate to Austria who finds herself stalked by her abusive former lover (Rassimov), and blackmailed for cheating on her diplomat husband (de Mendoza) with an Australian playboy (Hilton).

-The letter "h" was added to the name "Ward" when an Italian woman named Mrs. Ward threatened legal action over the original title's potentially damaging her good name, just before the film was released.
-The film was originally released under the title Blade of the Ripper in the United States.
-It was also released under the alternate titles Next! and The Next Victim.
+It was the first of several gialli produced by Luciano Martino with Fenech, after parting ways with American star Caroll Baker.
+Now regarded as a classic of the genre, it received a retrospective screening at the 61st Venice International Film Festival in 2004.

 Plot

 After spending time in New York City, Julie Wardh and her diplomat husband Neil return to Vienna, where several women have recently been murdered by a suspect wielding a straight razor.
 Julie is delivered a flower bouquet with a sinister note from Jean, her former lover, with whom she had a sadomasochistic relationship that became abusive.
 At a high-society party, Julie's friend Carol introduces her Australian cousin George.
-George and Carol's wealthy uncle has just died, and they are his only heirs.
+Carol's and George's wealthy uncle has just died, and they are his only heirs.
 George flirts with Julie, who is unhappy in her marriage to the neglectful Neil.
 Julie leaves the party after noticing Jean, but Jean confronts her outside, alluding to their past and offering to drive her home.
 Neil intervenes and slaps Jean, who laughs and leaves.

 After a lunch date arranged by Carol, Julie and George begin a romantic affair, despite Julie's initial reluctance.
 Julie receives an anonymous call from a blackmailer demanding 20,000 schillings not to tell Neil about the affair.
 Julie suspects Jean is the blackmailer, and Carol insists on meeting the blackmailer for Julie in Schönbrunn Palace Park, where she is murdered by an assailant wielding a straight razor.
 Julie learns about Carol's murder and urges the police to investigate Jean, but Jean has an alibi.
 Julie is later attacked in the parking garage of her apartment building by a figure with a straight razor, but she escapes.
 After she tells Neil about the encounter, he arms himself with a handgun and orders her to take him to Jean's residence.
 There, the pair discover Jean in a bloody bathtub.